state-management/state-machine-react/articles/login-use-case/LoginUsecase.md

 - The example demonstrates a clear separation between reading/observing state and updating state:
     - The [LoginCommand](#LoginCommandts), dispatched from the [LoginPage](#LoginPagetsx), updates the state.
 Components dispatch commands to modify the state.
     - Multiple components, such as a `Header` or `App.tsx`, observe and read the state.
 These components handle UI updates in response to state changes.

+## Summary
+This article demonstrates how to effectively use the state-machine-react library to manage state in a React application.
+By implementing a simple login flow, it illustrates key principles of state management.

+- Separation of Concerns: By keeping state updates within commands and state observation in components, the approach promotes clean code and enhances maintainability.
+- Encapsulation of Logic: Commands like, the LoginCommand encapsulates business logic, such as API calls and validations, ensuring the UI remains clean, modular, and easily testable.
+- Traceability / Predictability:  State Updates via Commands: Only commands, such as LoginCommand, can modify state using the putState method.
+This ensures state updates are centralized and follow a predictable flow.
+You can easily trace the use a StakeKey everywhere in the application.
+- Type Safety: The use of StateKey<T> ensures type safety when observing or updating state, minimizing runtime errors and enhancing code reliability.

+This example provides a strong foundation for building scalable, maintainable React applications.

+You can explore the complete state-management suite, which includes:
+- [simple-state-machine](https://www.npmjs.com/package/@state-management/simple-state-machine): The core state management library in typescript.
+- [state-machine-react](https://www.npmjs.com/package/@state-management/state-machine-react): The React wrapper for `simple-state-machine`.
+- [ngx-state-machine](https://www.npmjs.com/package/@state-management/ngx-state-machine): The Angular wrapper for `simple-state-machine`.

+And simpler implementation Examples
+- [Sample React Web App](https://github.com/state-management/react-example): A web app example with unit tests, showcasing the use of `state-machine-react` package.
+- [Sample React Native Mobile App](https://github.com/state-management/ReactNativeExample): A React Native mobile app example with unit tests, showcasing the use of `state-machine-react` package.
+- [Sample Angular Web App](https://github.com/state-management/angular-example): An Angular web app example with unit tests, showcasing the implementation of `simple-state-machine` using the `ngx-state-machine` package.